-- Sort and filter your campaigns list, or search for a campaign by name
+- Filter your campaigns list, search for a campaign by name, or page through all your campaigns

 - Access the Campaigns tab at https://advertiser.vungle.com/campaigns or select the Campaigns tab from the left menu panel.